knightmoves-learn/km__advanced-c-sharp__022-api-query-params/README.md

 [![# Query Parameter](https://img.youtube.com/vi/T9uVniEoTpg/0.jpg)](https://www.youtube.com/watch?v=T9uVniEoTpg)

 ## Instructions

-At the start of this lesson, you'll notice the `UtilityProvider` model and all associated code has been made blank.
-This is because you will be rebuilding that model as a new Many to Many relationship.

 In `HomeEnergyApi/Controllers/HomeController.cs`
 - On `HomeController`, create a new private property `homeByOwnerLastNameRepository` of type `IOwnerLastNameQueryable<Home>`
 - On the constructor for `HomeController` add an argument of type `IOwnerLastNameQueryable<Home>` and assign it's value to the newly created property `homeByOwnerLastNameRepository`